-In previous tutorials we have already seen continue statement which is used to continue the iteration of a loop and break statement which is used to break out of a loop, in this post we’ll learn about return statement in Java which is used to explicitly return from a method.
+In previous tutorials we have already seen continue statement which is used to continue the iteration of a loop and break statement which is used to break out of a loop, in this post, we’ll explore the return statement in Java, a fundamental control flow element which is used to explicitly return from a method.

-When a return statement is encountered in a method that method’s execution is terminated and control transfers to the calling method.
-A return statement may or may not return a value to the calling method.
+When a return statement is encountered in a method that method’s execution immediately terminates and control transfers back to the calling method.
+Depending on the method’s signature, a return statement may return a value or simply exit without returning anything.

 Rules for using Java return statement